 Final words on Twitter’s algorithm and the Twitter feed

 There are pros and cons for both the chronological feed and the top tweet feed.
 I have been a fan of the old chronological feed for many years, the chronological feed offers the same opportunity to everyone no matter how many followers or how old the account.

 But with a growing account and more people I follow, I learned to appreciate Twitter’s algorithm.
 I like seeing the tweets of the people I interacted with in the past.
 These are my best followers.
 It helps build community with people that have already noticed you.

 Whatever you choose, you can change your mind later and switch between the two feeds at any time.

-Even if you are using the Twitter algorthmic feed, I strongly recommend to discover tweets in other ways as well.
+Even if you are using the Twitter algorithmic feed, I strongly recommend discovering tweets in other ways as well.
 I will write about some Twitter features that will help you to follow specific accounts and help you increase engagement like Twitter lists and Twitter advanced search in the near future.

 What is your experience with the Twitter feed?
 Are you using Twitter’s algorithm in the top tweet feed?